How is Interest Calculated on Student Loans?

 Federal student loans and simple daily interest

-Federal student loans adhere to a simple daily interest formula, which calculates interest on the loan on a daily basis (as opposed to monthly).
+Federal student loans adhere to a simple daily interest formula, which calculates interest on the loan daily (as opposed to being compounded monthly).

-Since federal student loans are issued annually, it’s fairly simple to calculate the amount of interest you’ll owe that year.
+Since federal student loans are issued annually (and they don’t calculate your yearly balance for you), it’s fairly simple to calculate the amount of interest you’ll owe that year.
 Just take your annual loan amount (the principal), multiply it by your fixed interest rate, then divide that amount by 365:

 Principal x Interest Rate / 365Example:$5000 x 5% / 365 = 0.68 (68 cents per day will accrue on this loan)